Xray-OS/xray_os/README.md

 # !IMPORTANT BEFORE YOU DOWNLOAD!:

 Careful, be aware that this distro is something that I created for my personal use, it may not work as expected for everyone.
-At the moment it only works with PCs or Laptos that has NVIDIA GPUs.
-Support for AMD or no graphics cards at all will come in the future for sure.

 ### SourceForge:
 https://sourceforge.net/projects/xray-os/